DnLKnR/Pokedex/README.md

 Python 2.7 (32-bit) w/ wxPython
 Works okay with Linux (Have to run using Python Interpreter).

-For executable to run properly.
-Keep Pokedex Folder structure as is.
+For executable to run properly, keep Pokedex folder structure as is.